austindatamanagement/RetailDemo/workshops/retail-demo/LabGuide100.md

 # Provision Autonomous Data Warehouse (ADW) and Create an App in Oracle Application Express (APEX)

+In this section you will be provisioning an ADW instance using the cloud console.
+Then, you will use Oracle Application Express (APEX) to create a workspace with users, create an app, and load data to the app.

 ## Part 1.
 Provisioning an ADW Instance

-In this section you will be provisioning an ADW instance using the cloud console.

-### **STEP 1: Sign in to Oracle Cloud**
+### **STEP 1**: Sign in to Oracle Cloud

 -   Go to [cloud.oracle.com](https://cloud.oracle.com), click on the **Person Icon**